 The 12 stories, if finished in one read, would leave the very best tired.
-Physics Tests, My Lord, changes how one perceives the world and is often born from an apple fall.
+Physics tests, My Lord, changes how one perceives the world and is often born from an apple fall.

 The Closet Killer

 The Kolkata Police Commissioner had gone on his morning walk when he got the information about the double murder.
 The probe began.
 Officers examined almost everything lying around.
 A property in one of the prime locations of the city occupied mostly by the rich business class meant that a number of precautionary measures had been taken for foolproof security.
 A private security agency – National Security and Detective Agency – was assigned the building’s run-the-clock surveillance.
-It seemed that not a chink of light could seep in without the knowledge of the security guards manning Rameshwar Apartments, and yet twin murders had occurred!
+It seemed that not a chink of light could seep in without the knowledge of the security guards manning Bhuvan Apartments, and yet twin murders had occurred!

 In the illustrious history of Kolkata Police, countless cases have been solved with the help of good old, reliable source network.
 Sources are high-risk high maintenance staff.
 The source network hit the bull’s eye.
 It was the night of December 27.

 That night, the centre of attraction was a young man splurging on the gambling board with such confidence as if he had always had very deep pockets.
-He was bragging about his new Yashica Electro 35 camera and he had his own bottle of foreign liquor.
+He was bragging about his new Yashica Electro 35 Camera and he had his own bottle of foreign liquor.
 His actions were raising a few eyebrows but he was blissfully unaware that he was under intense security by those around him.
-A few pegs down, and the man was belting out an old Geeta Dutt song from Baazi: ‘tadbir se bigdi hu taqdeer bana le, apne pe bhadosa hai to yeh dao lag le’…
+A few pegs down, and the man was belting out an old Geeta Dutt song from Baazi, ‘tadbir se bigdi hu taqdeer bana le, apne pe bhadosa hai to yeh dao lag le’…